When is the best time to borrow money for your small business?

 What are bad reasons to get a loan?

 Shiny things:.
 Just because something seems like a sure thing, doesn’t mean that it is.
 So do your homework before investing someone else’s money into risky projects.
-And make sure than whatever you take on, yields long-term growth.
+And make sure that whatever you take on, yields long-term growth.

 Avoid stacking: If you are already battling with one line of credit, taking out another loan to service that gap is going to cause many knock-on problems.
 Daniel Moritz, CFO at Fintech leader Merchant Capital cautions here saying, “A responsible lender will help you understand if more debt will help or hinder your business.”